Transitway Corridor Planning

 In 2017-18, Bus Rapid Transit-Oriented Development (TOD) Planning will take place in the areas surrounding each new Gold Line BRT station, creating plans for transit-supportive land uses and improved pedestrian, bike, and auto access within a half mile of each of the 10 METRO Gold Line BRT stations.

 A Federal Transit Administration Transit Oriented Development Pilot Program grant was received by the Metropolitan Council to complete this work.
 The work is led by the Gateway Corridor Commission, which is comprised of local elected officials, and business and community leaders.
-More information about this process is available.

 Project Development, which will advance Gold Line’s design and engineering, will begin in late fall 2017 and continue for two years.
 This work is led by the Metropolitan Council, with close partnership with Ramsey and Washington Counties.
 More information on the project is available.